Cross-Chain Functionality

 After verification of chain data, the system pulls accumulated fees from the local FeeManager.

-The protocol calculates each chain's share of fees based on the proportion of total veCVE points on that chain.
+The protocol calculates each chain's share of fees based on the proportion of total points on that chain.

 Fees are then transferred to destination chains using CCTP for the token transfer, alongside a Wormhole message carrying distribution instructions.